chexma/checkmk_plugins/netapp_eseries/README.md

 ### 1.1 checkmk RAW Edition

-- Download the checkmk mkp package netapp_eseries-<version>.mkp
+- Download the checkmk mkp package netapp_eseries-version.mkp
 - Copy the file to your checkmk server, e.g. to /tmp
-- Make sure that the file is accessible by the "site user" of your monitoring site : "chown <site name> /tmp/netapp_eseries-<version>.mkp"
+- Make sure that the file is accessible by the "site user" of your monitoring site : `chown <site name> /tmp/netapp_eseries-<version>.mkp`
-- Switch to your site user with su - <your_site_name>
+- Switch to your site user with `su - <your_site_name>`
-- Change into the folder where you downloaded checkmk, e.g. cd /tmp
+- Change into the folder where you downloaded checkmk, e.g. `cd /tmp`
-- Install the package with "mkp install ./netapp_eseries-<version>.mkp"
+- Install the package with `mkp install ./netapp_eseries-<version>.mkp`
-- You can check if the package was successfully installed with the command "mkp list"
+- You can check if the package was successfully installed with the command `mkp list`
 - After the installation of the mkp you can delete the package file

 More Informations about installing mkps on the command line: